nefarius/docs.nefarius.at/docs/projects/BthPS3/Frequently-Asked-Questions.md

 ![Code_10](images/code_10.png)

-Your Bluetooth host dongle/card is too old 🙂 Time to upgrade or switch to something slightly more expensive and sturdy 🤞
+Your Bluetooth host dongle/card is too old or incompatible 🙂 Time to upgrade or switch to something slightly more expensive and sturdy 🤞 There is no software-fix possible for this error.

 ## What Bluetooth hosts are supported?